What ‘Out of the Box’ Really Means

 It started to dawn on him that maybe that very harmony was a problem.
 He started to get curious about his life, and the pattern in which it operated.

-It all started to seem narrow, like he was only seeing and interacting with a slice of his city and his life, like every experience was a ‘tailored-for-you’ recommendations from Spotify.
+It all started to seem narrow, like he was only seeing and interacting with a slice of his city and his life, like every experience was a ‘tailored-for-you’ recommendation from Spotify.

 He decided it was time to bust out.